vancluever/terraform-provider-acme/docs/resources/certificate.md

 whenever possible to generate certificates with `acme_certificate`.
-Only use the HTTP and TLS challenge types if you don't have access to do DNS challenges, and can ensure that you can direct traffic for all domains being authorized to the machine running Terraform or the locations served by the `http_webroot_challenge` or `http_memcached_challenge` types.
+Only use the HTTP and TLS challenge types if you don't have access to do DNS challenges, and can ensure that you can direct traffic for all domains being authorized to the machine running Terraform, or the locations served by the `http_webroot_challenge` and `http_memcached_challenge` types.
 Additionally, these challenge types do not support wildcard domains.
-See [Let's Encrypt page on challenge types](https://letsencrypt.org/docs/challenge-types/) for more details.
+See the [Let's Encrypt page on challenge types](https://letsencrypt.org/docs/challenge-types/) for more details.
 These challenges have requirements that almost always exclude them from being used on [Terraform Cloud](https://www.terraform.io/docs/cloud/) unless you are using the [Cloud